pulumi/infrastructure-as-code-workshop/labs/azure/csharp/05-kubernetes/README.md

 ## Step 1 &mdash; Configure Access to a Cluster

-Cloud providers like AWS, Azure, Google Cloud offer managed Kubernetes cluster hosting.
+Cloud providers like Azure, Google Cloud, AWS offer managed Kubernetes cluster hosting.
 This makes it easier to create and manage new clusters compared to doing so by hand.
 In this lab, you will deploy a load-balanced, containzerized application to an existing Kubernetes cluster.

 If you are participating in an interactive workshop, you will most likely be given access to an existing Kubernetes cluster.
 Save the `kubeconfig` file you were given to `~/iac-workshop/kubeconfig`.

-> If you do not have a cluster, you can create an Amazon EKS one by following the steps [here](https://github.com/pulumi/examples/tree/master/aws-ts-eks) or an Azure AKS one by following the steps [here](https://github.com/pulumi/examples/tree/master/azure-cs-aks).
+> If you do not have a cluster, you can create an Azure AKS one by following the steps [here](https://github.com/pulumi/examples/tree/master/azure-cs-aks).

 Point the `KUBECONFIG` environment variable at your cluster configuration file: